DHTMLX/gantt-docs/data/desktop/crud_task.md

-Adding/Updating/Deleting Tasks
+Basic Operations with Tasks
 ========================================

 In this chapter you'll learn how to do basic operations with tasks: to create or delete a task, to dynamically update a task's property.

 Adding a new task